acceleratescience/acceleratescience.github.io/_posts/2023-01-27-involving-patients-in-decisions-about-health-data-sharing.md

 ---
 layout: blog-single
 title: Involving patients in decisions about health data sharing
+excerpt: NHS Digital’s General Practice Data for Planning and Research programme (GPDPR) proposed to automatically collect patients’ primary care (GP) data, with the intention of increasing data sharing with different partners.
+Its launch prompted an avalanche of opt-outs, with more than a million people opting out of sharing their data in a month, combining to the total of three million people currently withholding access to their NHS data because of concerns about how it would be managed and used.
 author: " Dr Sarah Devaney, Senior Lecturer in Healthcare Law and Regulation, University of Manchester"
 date: January 27, 2023 9:55 AM